sbacklund2013/ShiftIn/README.md

 Technologies | Justification
 ------------ | -------------
-.Net 5 | Open Source, Cross platform runtimes, and rapid development.
+.Net 5 | Open Source, Cross-platform runtimes, and rapid development.
 The most current Microsoft framework.
 C# | Widely used and supported language.
-Identity Framework | Out of the box encryption, two factor support, and protected session management.
+Identity Framework | Out-of-the-box encryption, two-factor support, and protected session management.
-Entity Framework | Rapid development time, Asyncronous datbase calls, speed.
+Entity Framework | Rapid development time, Asynchronous database calls, speed.
 Bootstrap | Widely used, Creates responsive pages, is small in size.
 ###### Architecture Diagram
 ![Current Architecture Diagram](https://github.com/sbacklund2013/ShiftInDocs/blob/main/architecturediagram.png?raw=true)
 ##
 ### Development Approach
 #### *Feature Driven*
-The feature driven approach was taken to ensure consistent updates and easy management for a small team.
-Feature driven development allows us to keep a user-centric approach when building Shiftin.
-The process begins at our user stories.
+The feature-driven approach was taken to ensure consistent updates and easy management for a small team.
+Feature-driven development allows us to keep a user-centric approach when building Shiftin.
+The process begins with our user stories.
 User stories are requests from users or ideas from developers for improvements to the website.
-From user stories a new feature is add to the feature list.
-The feature is than claimed by a developer for creation and a branch is created.
-From their the feature enters the CI/CD workflow.
+From user stories, a new feature is added to the feature list.
+The feature is then claimed by a developer for the creation and a branch is created.
+From there, the feature enters the CI/CD workflow.

 __Current Feature List__